 \textbf{Quickest change detection (QCD).} QCD studies abrupt distribution shifts with the goal of minimizing detection delay under constraints on false-alarm probability.
-Classical foundations go back to Page’s CUSUM procedure~\cite{page1954continuous}, with minimax formulations introduced in~\cite{lorden1971procedures}; see~\cite{poor2009quickest,xie2021sequential} for surveys and monographs.
+Classical foundations go back to Page’s cumulative-sum (CUSUM) procedure~\cite{page1954continuous}, with minimax formulations introduced in~\cite{lorden1971procedures}; see~\cite{poor2009quickest,xie2021sequential} for surveys and monographs.
 Much of the literature addresses a single change point under a known pre-change distribution, with extensions allowing unknown pre- and post-change distributions~\cite{lai2010sequential}.
 Computationally efficient CUSUM-type procedures have also been developed for unknown post-change parameters, e.g., using sliding-window estimates within recursive CUSUM updates~\cite{xie2023window}.
 Extensions to multiple change points are studied in~\cite{maillard2019sequential,yu2023note}.
 These works also rely on separability conditions to guarantee detectability of each change.
 To the best of our knowledge, a minimax formulation of online QCD with multiple change points, without detectability assumptions, has not been studied.
 Our procedure is also distinct from joint detection-and-estimation formulations~\cite{moustakides2012joint,chen2013optimal}, where estimation of a parameter or state is part of the terminal inferential task.
 In contrast, we use the squared tracking error criterion to quantify the learning cost induced by detection delays, missed detections, and confounding.

 We finally note a vast literature on offline multiple change-point detection, as well as Bayesian and Markovian formulations of related problems.
 While these works share conceptual similarities in modeling regime changes, their settings, analytical goals, and methodological approaches differ from those considered here.